itsee-birmingham/standalone_collation_editor/README.md

     - ```getVerseData()``` function should be renamed to ```getUnitData()```.
     - The boolean argument 'private' in the third position should be removed.
 The third and final argument should now be the callback.
     - The return data for the function has changed (see description of service file above and details on special category lac readings **TODO where?**).
 To maintain previous behaviour wrap the array returned in earlier versions in a dictionary as the value for the key 'results'.
+  - ```getAdjoiningVerse()``` should be renamed to ```getAdjoiningUnit```.
   - new optional functions ```prepareNormalisedString()``` and ```prepareDisplayString()```.
 These functions have been added to remove a hard coded action required from the early New Testament Greek implementation of the code.
 They are described fully in the optional services functions above.
 To maintain existing behaviour prepareNormalisedString should replace an underdot (\&#803;) with an underscore and prepareDisplayString the reverse.
 It is very unlikely that any projects will actually need this to be done unless unclear data is displayed with an underdot but stored in the database as an underscore.

 ##### Optional changes

   - A new ```extractWordsForHeader()``` function can be specified in either the services file or project settings.
 The default option maintains current behaviour so it is unlikely that this will be needed for any existing projects.
 It is used to change the way the text above the numbers appears in all stages of the collation editor.
 It can be useful to add css classes to these words if some of them need to be highlighted or to display other text which is present in the data but which is not collated.
 This was introduced for the MUYA project, the first case is used to identifier main text and commentary text the second is used to display the ritual direction text.
+  - The *set_rule_string* key of ```localPythonFunctions``` which was used in previous releases is no longer used in this release and can be deleted from the services file and the python files.
+  - The *prepare_t* key of ```localPythonFunctions``` is not required for version 2.x.
+However, it is still required if the legacy regularisation system is being used and any processing was done in the extraction of the token JSON in
+    order to create the t value.
+It is now documented as part of the [legacy_regularisation repository](https://github.com/itsee-birmingham/legacy_regularisation).

 ##### Changes to project settings